-Polymail is a team collaboration email platform with the power to enable real-time teamwork, while integrating with other third-party applications.
-With a number of private investors behind them and the support of Y Combinator, Polymail’s trajectory is on fire - they’re already serving lightening-fast email collaboration services to over 3000 customers across the globe.
+Polymail is a team collaboration email platform with the power to enable real-time teamwork while integrating with other third-party applications.
+With a number of private investors behind them and the support of Y Combinator, Polymail’s trajectory is on fire – they’re already serving lightning-fast email collaboration services to over 3000 customers across the globe.

 Amitree leverages AI technology to work as a project manager, virtual assistant, and deal organizer to cut down on the administration time needed to deal with business emails – transforming enterprise workflows.
 Founded in 2013, Amitree recently raised $9.3 million in a Series B funding round led by NAB Investors – taking their invested capital to $22.2 million.

-Valimail is an anti-phishing company that focuses on ensuring authenticity of in-bound emails for brands and companies.
-In their most recent round of series C funding, Valimail raised $45 million through Insight Partners - taking their total raised capital to $84 million.
-Valimail already has a range of notable corporate customers such as Uber, Yelp, and WeWork, and are set to be the number one email protection platform to prevent BEC (business email compromise).
+Valimail is an anti-phishing company that focuses on ensuring the authenticity of inbound emails for brands and companies.
+In their most recent round of Series C funding, Valimail raised $45 million through Insight Partners – taking their total raised capital to $84 million.
+Valimail already has a range of notable corporate customers such as Uber, Yelp, and WeWork, and is set to be the number one email protection platform to prevent BEC (business email compromise).

 See how startups, agencies, investors, and marketers are using GrowthList to identify leads and drive sales.